 - Shareholder activism consequence management methods.

 - Remuneration aligned to strategy and much more aggressive targets for individual fee earners

-There are many options to replace the 1/3, 1 in 2 models, and it is very likely that lockstep remuneration will die off to be replaced by a much more merit based system.
+There are many options to replace the 1/3, 1 in 2 models.
+And it is very likely that lockstep remuneration will die off to replace by a much more merit-based system.

-With the quadruple whammy of pressure from clients on legal spend, the strengthening of in-house teams with New Law and Law Tech aiming to constantly reduce fees and time spent on legal matters, alongside the client desire to no longer spend big bucks on drawn out litigation or pay for someone’s personal time spent, we could be on the cusp of a new dawn in law.
+With the quadruple whammy of pressure from clients on legal spend, the strengthening of in-house teams with New Law and Law Tech aiming to reduce fees and time spent on legal matters constantly.
+Alongside the client’s desire to spend big bucks on drawn-out litigation no longer or pay for someone’s personal time spent, we could be on the cusp of a new dawn in law.

 Firms will be focused on individual targets and what the person needs by way of support to help him or her achieve it with much more focus on the Partner to deliver and not hand work down to juniors, and less time spent in offices.

 Once you start looking at the potential new workspace environment, the remuneration, the embracing of tech, the desire to drive down the cost of law and other such factors, you start to think about what the future may look like for Law Students studying now, those seeking articles and newly qualified’s who have a dreams of being a partner one day.
 The working environment and the remuneration may look very different in the next 10 years.

 What does the short-term look like for law sector remuneration across Asia?

 Whilst there has been an undoubted slowdown of revenue collections in some firms.
 Which is likely to continue as the impact of lockdowns are felt more acutely.
 There has been plenty of fiscal upside for your average law firm CFO in this current time.